ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 In Streamline, it is possible to add custom annotations to the timeline view.
 This can be useful to mark the start and end of parts of your application, or to mark when a specific event occurs.
 This then allows you to view the performance of your application in relation to these events.
 At the bottom of *Figure 1* there are custom annotations to show when inference, pre-processing, and post-processing occur.

 To add annotations, you will need to add some files into your project from the **gator** daemon that Streamline uses.
-These files are named `streamline_annotate.c`, `streamline_annotate.h`, and `streamline_annotate_logging.h` and made available at [this Github respository](https://github.com/ARM-software/gator/tree/main/annotate).
+These files are named `streamline_annotate.c`, `streamline_annotate.h`, and `streamline_annotate_logging.h` and made available at [this GitHub respository](https://github.com/ARM-software/gator/tree/main/annotate).
 Using these annotations, you can see log strings, markers, counters, and Custom Activity Maps.
 Within your example project, create a `cpp` folder under the `app/src/main` folder, and add these three files there.

 These files are written in C, so if your Android Studio project is in Java or Kotlin, you will need to add a C library to your project.
 This is slightly trickier than adding a Java or Kotlin file, but it is not difficult.
 You can find instructions on how to do this at a page called [Add C and C++ code to your project](https://developer.android.com/studio/projects/add-native-code).